mlocati/gettext-iconv-windows/README.md

 - make sure the compiled files are in the directory `compiled\<shared|static>-<32|64>`
 - launch the `build-setup.vbs` script

 ## Credits

 The patch that adds support to the `GETTEXTIOENCODING` environmental variable was created by [Václav Slavík](https://github.com/vslavik/).

+## Do you want to really say thank you?

+You can offer me a [monthly coffee](https://github.com/sponsors/mlocati) or a [one-time coffee](https://paypal.me/mlocati) :wink: